-Select the mirror you want to adjust by rotating the lever to the left or right.
-Adjust each mirror so that you can just see the side of your vehicle and the area behind your vehicle, when you are sitting in a comfortable driving position.
+Turn the lever to the left to select the driver's side rearview mirror, or to the right to select the passenger's side rearview mirror.
+Then push the lever in the direction of the desired movement to adjust each mirror so that you can see the side of the vehicle when you are sitting in a comfortable driving position.